-You are here: Infothek - What to know about blood pressure - Pacemaker for High Blood Pressure
+You are here: Infothek - Things to know about blood pressure - Pacemaker for high blood pressure

-Patients with hard-to-control high blood pressure can have new hope.
-A special pacemaker for people with hypertension is already showing early success.
+Patients with hypertension and hard-to-control high blood pressure may have new hope.
+A special pacemaker for people with high blood pressure is already showing promising results.

-This device is not a conventional heart pacemaker with leads placed inside the heart.
-The device is implanted on the left side of the chestsimilar to a heart pacemakerbut the leads stimulate specific points (so-called baroreceptors) in the left and right carotid arteries, which are responsible for blood pressure regulation.
-This tricks the body into sensing a higher blood pressure than actually exists, which triggers a counter-regulation and lowers the blood pressure.
+This device is not a conventional heart pacemaker where the leads are placed inside the heart.
+The device is implanted on the left side of the chestsimilar to a heart pacemakerbut the leads stimulate certain points (so-called baroreceptors) in the left and right carotid artery that are responsible for blood pressure regulation.
+This tricks the body into sensing a higher blood pressure than is actually present, which triggers a counter-regulatory response and lowers the blood pressure.

 Hypertonie-Schrittmacher

-This treatment option, however, is reserved for particularly severe cases of high blood pressure.
-The indication is carefully evaluated.
-The high blood pressure must have been present for a long time and must not respond to blood pressure medications or lifestyle changes.
+This treatment option is, however, reserved for particularly severe cases of high blood pressure.
+The indication is strictly assessed.
+The high blood pressure must have been present for a long time and must not respond to medication treatments or lifestyle changes.
 Existing organ damage can also be an indication for implanting the hypertension pacemaker.

-The pacemaker can be programmed individually for each patient: pulse duration, intensity and frequency can be adjusted independently.
+The pacemaker can be programmed individually for the patient, since duration, strength and frequency of the impulses can be adjusted independently.

-So far this new method is offered in only a very few specialized centers.
-The operating physician needs some experience to locate the described points on the carotid artery and place the leads.
-The operation itself is not a major procedure because the vessel does not need to be opened.
-For the patient the pacemaker is a major benefit, since in addition to a significant reduction in blood pressure, existing vascular or kidney damage can partially improve.
+So far, this new method is offered only in a very small number of specialized centers.
+The operating physician needs some experience to find the designated points in the carotid artery and to place the leads.
+The operation itself is not a major procedure, because the vessel does not need to be opened.
+For the patient, the pacemaker is a major benefit, because, in addition to a clear blood pressure reduction, existing blood vessel or kidney damage can partially improve.

 Sources